How much should I be paying for my new decking installation….

 For standard decking the thickness of approx 38mm for pine is acceptable with decking screws simply inserted 2 per timber joists set at 400mm intervals, no need to pre-drill as the timber is soft enough not to split, allow the screw to be inserted slightly under the surface.
 This allows for a light sand prior to finishing the deck with exterior timber oil to enhance the look and increase the longevity.

-Softwood Pine timber decking installation will cost from £160 to £200plus vat per square metre, with balustrade to match costing £100 to £150 plus vat per linear metre.
+Softwood Pine timber decking installation will cost from £160 to £220 plus vat per square metre, with balustrade to match costing £100 to £150 plus vat per linear metre.

 Although Cedar is softwood and in some cases softer than pine should not get confused with a budget installation.
-Cedar decking is £200 to £240 per sq m installed; this would be for Clear Western Red Cedar and using quality Stainless Steel screws.
+Cedar decking is from £260 per sq m installed; this would be for standard Western Red Cedar and using quality Stainless Steel screws.
+No2 clear and better grade will cost more.
+This is a relatively “clear from knots” grade.
 Always use stainless steel screws on Cedar otherwise the reaction between other metals will show an unsightly black blotch around every screw.

 Types of Hardwood Decking.